Partners

 Newcastle upon Tyne, United Kingdom

-DC10 — Feature extraction, multimodal NDE
+DC10 — Feature extraction in multimodal NDE data

 EU Contribution: € 348 738